issamsaid/hiCL/README.md

 ```
 It is now up to you to read the documentation and check the examples in order
 to use hiCL to write your own OpenCL codes for scientific purposes.

+## Using the library
+In order to use the hiCL C/C++ link your code against libhiCL.a additionally to
+the OpenCL library (by adding
+*-lhiCL -lOpenCL* to your linker options),
+however if your code is based on Fortran the
+latter should linked against both the C/C++ library and the Fortran interface (
+with the help of the options *-lhiCL_fortran -lhiCL -lOpenCL*).<br/>

 # Examples
 The library come with an [examples](https://github.com/issamsaid/hiCL/tree/master/examples)